 “I don’t know whether I should cry or laugh,” said Navratilova, according to The Los Angeles Times.
 “I got blown off the court, but if I had to lose my last match, I’d probably rather lose it to Gabriela Sabatini than anyone else because she’s a good human being.”

-In 2000, Navratilova would come back on the tour, playing just doubles.
-By winning the mixed doubles at the 2003 Australian Open, partnering Leander Paes, she would complete the Boxed Grand Slam and become the oldest Grand Slam champion of all time, at 46.
+In 2000, Navratilova would come back to the tour, restricting herself to doubles.
+By partnering Leander Paes to win the mixed doubles at the 2003 Australian Open, she would complete the Boxed Grand Slam and become the oldest Grand Slam champion of all time, at the age of 46.
 In 2004, she would receive a controversial wild card into the Wimbledon singles draw.
-Now 47, she would win her first round 6-0, 6-2 against world No 102 Catalina Castano, before losing to Gisela Dulko, world No 59, 3-6, 6-3, 6-3.
-In 2006, a few weeks before her 50th birthday, she would claim the mixed doubles title at the US Open, partnering Bob Bryan, and finish her career on a victory.
+Now 47, she would win her first round 6-0, 6-2 against world No 102 Catalina Castano, before losing to 59th ranked Gisela Dulko (3-6, 6-3, 6-3).
+In 2006, a few weeks shy of her 50th birthday, Navratilova would claim the mixed doubles title at the US Open, partnering Bob Bryan, and finish her career on a high.

-Gabriela Sabatini would go on to win the 1994 Masters Cup, defeating Lindsay Davenport in the final (6-3, 6-2, 6-4).
-In 1995, she would claim her last title in Sydney (where she beat Davenport again, 6-3, 6-4), and she would obtain her last remarkable result at the US Open, where she lost to Steffi Graf in the semi-final (6-4, 7-6).
-In 1996, struggling with motivation, Sabatini would attend only ten tournaments and would retire at the end of the year.
+Gabriela Sabatini would go on to win the 1994 WTA Tour Championships defeating Lindsay Davenport in the final (6-3, 6-2, 6-4).
+In 1995, she would claim her final singles title in Sydney (where she beat Davenport again, 6-3, 6-4), and she would obtain her last remarkable result at the US Open, where she lost to Steffi Graf in the semi-final (6-4, 7-6).
+In 1996, struggling with motivation, Sabatini would enter only 10 tournaments and would retire at the end of the season.